cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   console.log(32 % 2) // prints 0 (even number)
   ```

-  _A small note:_ JS does not store infinitely precise numbers.
-(Which means 1,0000000000000000009 will be equal to 1.)
+  ***

+  **A small note:** JS uses a fixed number of bits (to be more precise, 64 bits) to store a Number data.
+Given 64 binary digits, you can represent 2⁶⁴ of numbers.
+As numbers can be both negative and positive, one bit is always occupied with this data, leaving us with 63 bits to store the actual number.
+So integers smaller than 2⁶³ can be represented precisely.
+But here is another issue: the decimals.
+Decimals lose precision as many of need more than 64 bits to store them (think of π).

+  To sum up, we can treat whole numbers smaller than 2⁶³ as precise, but decimals (fractional numbers) should always be thought of as approximations rather than a precise value.

+  Also, if a number is not in the range that can be represented by 64 bits, its value will be **[Infinity](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity)** or **-Infinity**, which are also considered as of type Number.

+  ***

   There is also the issue of precedence, it there are multiple operations to be taken care of, the order of precedence will be: (You can remember it by the acronym they form: **PEMDAS**)

   **P**arenthesis > **E**xponents > **M**ultiplication > **D**ivision > **A**ddition > **S**ubtraction

-  According to MDN Docs, the largest value a Number can hold is about 1.8×10³⁰⁸.
-Numbers bigger than this are shown as **[Infinity](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity)**.

   Other data types can be converted to numbers by using the `Number()` function.
 If it's a value that cannot be converted, it will return **[NaN (Not A Number)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN)**.
 NaN is also defined as a Number but it doesn't have a numeric value.
+NaN is also the only value in JS that is not equal to itself.

   ```javascript
   85 === 85